grycap/oscar/docs/local-testing.md

 ### Deploy OSCAR

-First, create the `oscar` and `oscar-svc` namespaces by executing:
+To deploy the OSCAR platform, first create the `oscar` and `oscar-svc` namespaces by executing:

 ```sh
 kubectl apply -f https://raw.githubusercontent.com/grycap/oscar/master/deploy/yaml/oscar-namespaces.yaml
 ```

-Then, add the [grycap helm repo](https://github.com/grycap/helm-charts) and deploy by running the following commands replacing `<OSCAR_PASSWORD>` with a password of your choice and `<MINIO_PASSWORD>` with the MinIO rootPassword, and remember to add the flag `--set serverlessBackend=knative` if you deployed it in the previous step:
+Then, add the [GRyCAP helm repo](https://github.com/grycap/helm-charts) and deploy it by running the following commands replacing `<OSCAR_PASSWORD>` with a password of your choice and `<MINIO_PASSWORD>` with the MinIO rootPassword, and remember to add the flag `--set serverlessBackend=knative` if you deployed it in the previous step: